pflanze/functional-perl/docs/design.md

     goto &$x;

 (`Sub::Call::Tail`'s `tail` seems to be using that latter form.
 Still there may be libraries out there that don't do so.
-Todo: check?
-Even check *our* libraries!)
+Todo: check?)

 For these reasons, the core modules never use globs (but they don't usually type check in the array case either!).